rwightman/kinetics-download-prep/README.md

 ## Download AVA-Kinetics

+**NOTE** AVA-Kinetics download as implemented here doesn't make any sense to me. -- Ross Wightman

 Similiar to Kinetics you can download clip around the time stamps provide in AVA-Kinetics dataset.

 First step to construction download list from AVA-kinetics annoatated videos and their time stamps.
 You can run `make_ava_kin_download_csv.py` for it.
 I have laready performed this task on AVA-kinetics-V.1.
 And you can find the download csv for AVA-Kinetics in `ava_kinetics_csv`.